 How do animals react to solar eclipses?

-It seemed like such a simple question when I started, but trying to answer it led me – to my great delight – down some of the odder byways of eclipse scientific literature.
-The existing information on animals and eclipses (at least in the English-language resources I searched) is largely anecdotal, which, of course, means it’s thin on hard science.
+It seemed like such a simple question.
+It wasn’t.
+And trying to answer it led me—to my great delight—down some of the odder byways of eclipse scientific literature.
+The existing information on animals and eclipses is (at least in the English-language resources I searched) largely anecdotal, which, of course, means it’s thin on hard science.

 Still, I found that while eclipse anecdotes may lack quantitative data, they are enormously rich in keenly observed and documented details, from “nervous” hippos on the Zambezi River in Zimbabwe and “weird” totality-related behavior in llamas of the Bolivian Altiplano, to a “bewildered” ground squirrel at a Sonoma County vineyard and ducks that each stood on one leg, and, according to an observer at the time, “looked sad” during the darkest minutes of an eclipse in Galveston, Texas in 1878.